— Jasmina, proprietor of the guest-house where I’m staying in Sarajevo, on her war experience.

 Stari Most (‘old bridge’), Mostar, Bosnia.
 The 400 year-old bridge was destroyed by Croatian artillery during the war simply because of its symbol to Bosnian Muslims — the bridge had no strategic value.
 Thankfully, it’s been rebuilt, but most of Mostar has not been.

-highexpectationsalive-deactivat asked: Your pictures are so great, and really artistic!
+highexpectationsalive-deactivat said: Your pictures are so great, and really artistic!
 Do you take them yourself?

 Also, love the quotes and stories from people in the cities you meet.
 It really makes the places you travel to seem real and relatable and incredibly fascinating